raw2doggy/supaclicka/README.md

 # 🖱️ Super Clicker

-**Super Clicker** is a customizable Python-based autoclicker GUI application that records mouse click intervals and replays them with precision.
-Designed with usability and clarity in mind, it features dark mode styling, configurable keybinds, and a clean two-column layout.
+**Super Clicker** is a customizable Python-based autoclicker application that records mouse click intervals and replays them.
+Designed with usability and simplicity in mind, it features dark mode styling, configurable keybinds, and a clean two-column layout.

 ---